destin-v/vs_codex/README.md

 * **Shift-Cmd-P** › Python: Configure Tests › Pytests › <target_dir>

-For a full explaination on how to properly setup the TestExplorer UI see [**here**](https://graycode.ie/blog/how-to-set-up-testing-explorer-with-python-pytest-in-vscode/).
+For a full explanation on how to properly set up the TestExplorer UI see [**here**](https://graycode.ie/blog/how-to-set-up-testing-explorer-with-python-pytest-in-vscode/).
 </details>

 <details>